the-teachingRSE-project/competencies/competencies.md

 - Senior RSE: They have gained experience and can set the standards in a software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
 They are often the people responsible for bringing in the funding that supports new projects and sustains existing projects.
 Generally speaking, they do not need to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and a research perspective.

 The following table elaborates on the required facets of the competencies in different roles.
-An example progression through the hierarchies can be found in the appendix.
+A story-like example of an individual through the hierarchies can be found in @subsec:examplecareer .

 \blandscape
 \small